DMC1988/DMC1988/README.md

 - 👋 Hi, I’m Damian Caputo.
-- 👀 I’m an electronic engineer with experience in electrical safety IEC standards and PCB layout..
+- 👀 I’m an electronic engineer with experience in electrical safety IEC standards and PCB layout.
-- 🌱 I’m currently wornking in semiconductor industry, but I've never abandon the passion for PCB and hardware design.
+- 🌱 I’m currently workking in semiconductor industry, but I've never abandon the passion for PCB and hardware design.
 - 📫 How to reach me ...:
   - damian.m.caputo@gmail.com
   - LinkedIn [profile](https://www.linkedin.com/in/damian-caputo/)